About the program

 A common early sign of ECC is the appearance of white, opaque, chalky lines on the top front teeth near the gumline.
 As ECC progresses, yellow or brown pitting may be present and in more advanced cases, decay may appear dark brown or black.

-The following images can be used as a guide when completing a Lift the Lip screen.
+The following video & images can be used as a guide when completing a Lift the Lip screen.

 No sign of ECC.
 No dental referral needed.